-If you are a customer, supplier or cooperating partner of Copyswede, we compile the data needed to enable us to maintain our relationship.
+If you are a recipient of our newsletter, we compile the information needed to maintain our relationship.

 What personal data do we compile?

-We may compile, for example, the names, roles and contact details of contact persons at customers, suppliers and cooperating partners.
+We may compile, for example, the name, role and contact details for recipients of our newsletter.

 How do we compile the personal data?